HolstCh/NeuraTagger/README.md

 ## Instructions
 1. Ensure _model_is_saved_ boolean within main.py is set to False to begin training the model
+2. Set compute_eval_metrics to True to evaluate the trained model
-2. Set _model_is_saved_ to True to use the trained model and use IntentModelTrainer.predict() to predict the intent of text input or evaluate the trained model
+3. Set _model_is_saved_ to True to use the trained model and use IntentModelTrainer.predict() to predict the intent of a user text input